pmean/build-website/text/99/ttest-99.md

 freedom**.
 The degrees of freedom is related to **how much data we have** and **how many things we are trying to estimate** with that data.

-Here\'s an example of how a t-test would behave if it had 25 degrees of freedom.
+Here's an example of how a t-test would behave if it had 25 degrees of freedom.
 Notice that it looks quite a bit like a standard normal distribution.